 Are box office/outlet sales available?
 Hours of operation?

-Yes, under each tour selection on the website is a link to purchase tickets or you can call the Fall Tours office at 843-405-1050 during business hours to make your purchase over the phone.
+Yes, under each tour category on the website is a link to purchase tickets or you can call the Fall Tours office at 843-405-1050 during business hours to make your purchase over the phone.

 Is there an age restriction for attendance?

-Will my ticket be mailed?
+Will my ticket be mailed or emailed?

 Can I buy my ticket in person?